peterbillhu/MF_PH_Mitochondria/README.md

 where the object img is a matrix by using **imread()** and T is a given image threshold from 0, 1, ..., to 255.

-The M file **ConnectivityIndex.m** defines a Matlab function to compute the Connectivity Index of a given image based on the opening filtration.
+The M file **ConnectivityIndex.m** defines a MATLAB function to compute the Connectivity Index of a given image based on the opening filtration.

 ```matlab
 CI = ConnectivityIndex(img, T)